 Best Bike Storage

 The Steadyrack Classic is a cleverly designed vertical wall-mounted bike rack.
 This rack is easily opened and folds flat when not in use, making it impressively low profile.
 When installed at the proper height for your bike, loading it is as simple as tipping the bike on its rear wheel and rolling the front wheel into the wheel tray.
 The wheel tray only makes contact with the front tire, reducing the likelihood of damage to fancy carbon wheels and frames.
-Steadyrack claims the Classic can accommodate wheel sizes between 20 and 29-inches in diameter and tire widths from 20mm up to 2.4-inches wide.
-It also has a unique pivot feature and once loaded, the bike can be shifted to either side to reduce how far it protrudes into your storage space.
+Steadyrack claims the Classic can accommodate wheel sizes between 20 and 29-inches in diameter and tire widths from 20mm up to 2.1-inches wide.
+Steadyrack also makes three other versions of this rack, Mountain for tires between 2.1 and 2.8-inches wide, Fat for tires up to 5-inches wide, and Fender for bikes with fenders and tires up to 2.4-inches in width.
+All Steadyrack models have a unique pivot feature, and once loaded, the bike can be shifted to either side to reduce how far it protrudes into your storage space.
 Its 77 lb (35kg) weight limit should be enough to handle any bike in your stable, including heavy electric models.
-Steadyrack makes three other versions of this rack, mountain, fat, and fender, for wider tires and different bike styles.

 As a wall-mounted rack, the Steadyrack Classic requires you to drill into your walls to install it (4 holes for the rack and 2 holes for the rear tire bumper).
 Once installed, its height is not adjustable, and may not work perfectly for bikes with different length wheelbases.
 It's also relatively expensive for a single bike rack, although we feel the expense is justified considering its thoughtful design, quality construction, and ease of use.